LappleApple/awesome-leading-and-managing/Motivation-Retention.md

 ### Motivation

-- [3 Simple Secrets to Motivating Employees You Can Do Today](https://getlighthouse.com/blog/motivating-employees) - by Lighthouse.
-Takeaway: Give specific, frequent, strategic praise on something great they did; give feedback on their work (millennials want it more frequently); remind them of their impact and purpose.
-Autonomy: the urge to direct our own lives.
-Mastery: the desire to get better and better at something that matters.
-Purpose: yearning to do something larger than ourselves—e.g., hospital janitor as “ambassador” or “promote healing by creating sterile places.”

 - [Building and Motivating Engineering Teams](https://medium.com/swlh/building-and-motivating-engineering-teams-24fd56910039) - by Camille Fournier.
 Takeaway:

   1. **Money:** When you don’t pay people well enough, you contribute to undermining their resilience in the face of problems at work.
 Think of it as the baseline of [Maslow’s hierarchy](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs).